 - Winchcombe: This charming village in the northwest is home to a heritage station of the Cotswolds Steam Railway, which travels between Broadway village and the Cheltenham Racecourse.

 - Stratford-upon-Avon: Though not technically in the Cotswolds, Shakespeare’s home town is a short drive from Chipping Campden and is a must-see for any fan of the Bard.
+It’s also an easy day trip from London by train!

 Where to Stay for Cotswold Breaks